Gandabahali

-Gandabahali (ଗଣ୍ଡାବାହାଲି, also spelled Ganabeheli) is a village in Sinapali block in the south of Nuapada District in Odisha, India.
+Gandabahali (also spelled Ganabeheli) is a village in Sinapali Block in the south of Nuapada District in Odisha, India.

-Gandabahali is a village surrounded by Chahara forest in the east, Patalganga in the west, Sundar river in the north and Udanti river in the south.
+Gandabahali is a village surrounded by Chahara forest in the east, Patalganga in the west, the Sundar river in the north, and the Udanti river in the south.
 Gandabahali is one of the largest villages and a place of historical significance in the Sinapali Block.
-Local people call it the village of festival, because 13 festivals are celebrated in this village in 12 months.
-It is located on the bank of Udanti River, 88 km south of the district headquarters of Nuapada and 443 km from Odisha's capital Bhubaneswar.
+Local people call it the village of festivals because 13 festivals are celebrated in this village in 12 months.
+It is located on the banks of the Udanti River, 88 km south of the district headquarters of Nuapada and 443 km from Odisha's capital, Bhubaneswar.
 The village has a Gram panchayat (Local Governing Council).

 History

-The region of Gandabahali was under the rule of the Chauhan dynasty of Patna State which was established by Ramai Deva of the Chauhan dynasty in the 14th cen CE who were vassals of the Eastern Ganga dynasty which was declining following invasions from the northern part of the Indian subcontinent.
+The region of Gandabahali was under the rule of the Chauhan dynasty of Patna State (established by Ramai Deva in the 14th century) who were vassals of the Eastern Ganga dynasty which was declining following invasions from the northern part of the Indian subcontinent.
 The Chauhan reign from Patnagarh continued over the region and later expanded through the establishment of their cadet branches extending their rule over areas of Western Odisha and eastern Chhattisgarh.

-In 1600 CE, Raja Gopal Rai who belonged to the Chauhan family of Balangir was crowned as the first king of Khariar.
-In the year 1820, Raja Ratan Singh Deo (Chauhan King of Khariar) shifted his capital from Komna to Khariar.
-Then our village came under khariar capital.
+In 1600, Raja Gopal Rai who belonged to the Chauhan family of Balangir was crowned as the first king of Khariar.
+In 1820, Raja Ratan Singh Deo (Chauhan King of Khariar) shifted his capital from Komna to Khariar.
 The region is said to have came under British control in 1828 after Maratha king defeated the Chauhan ruler.
 In the year 1862 it was in Madhya Pradesh, in 1857 it was under Nagpur, then in 1862 it would be under Raipur.

-When Odisha got independence as a state on 1 April 1936, at that time, the village came under the district of Sambalpur.
-Odisha was reorganised in 1949; at that time, the village came under the district of Kalahandi.
-After that, on 1 April 1993, Nuapada became a separate district carved out from the undivided kalahandi district.
+When Odisha got independence as a state on 1 April 1936, the village came under the district of Sambalpur.
+When Odisha was reorganised in 1949, the village came under the district of Kalahandi.
+After that, on 1 April 1993, Nuapada became a separate district carved out from the undivided Kalahandi district.
 Then, the village comes under the district of Nuapada and the block of Sinapali.
 It now then becomes a separate Gram Panchayat under the block of Sinapali.
 It is the biggest gram Panchayat of the Block of Sinapali and is an old village in this particular area of Gandabahali.

-Some communities like Damba and Kandha have been living in this village from the ancient time.
-It is considered that might be the name of the this village as their name of the community.
+Some communities like Damba and Kandha have been living in this village from the ancient times.
+It is considered that it might be the name of the this village as their name of the community.
 Then, some other communities came to this village and settled there.
-Most of the people in this village are Bhulia (Meher) Community.
+Most of the people in this village are part of the Bhulia (Meher) Community.
 They came from the city of Patnagarh and Sambalpur.
 This village is now known as the Bhulia (Meher) Community.